vkurko/calendar/README.md

 </table>

 ### Parsing duration from input values
-When EventCalendar receives a value for options like `duration`, `scrollTime`, `slotDuration` and others, it parses it into a proper Duration object.
+When Event Calendar receives a value for options like `duration`, `scrollTime`, `slotDuration` and others, it parses it into a proper Duration object.

 The admissible input value can be specified in one of three formats:
 - an object with any of the following keys: `year`, `years`, `month`, `months`, `day`, `days`, `minute`, `minutes`, `second`, `seconds`